bovem/bovem.github.io/content/posts/openshift/container-images/index.md

 A container image created from OCI Image specification should have
 * Layered Filesystem: Packaged contents of the container.
-* Image Manifest: Metadata for container image that includes dependencies and details of layered filesystems.
-* Image Index: Its optional
+* Image Index and Manifest: Contains a manifest list that stores the metadata for container images for multiple platforms.
 * Image Configuration: Arguments and environment variables for the application running inside the container.

 The images created from Docker, Podman and buildah follow OCI Image Specification.